-- It has the least favorable rating on two core goal performance measures, labor force access and intermodal center access (increase of 4,500-5,000 persons and 3-4 minutes saved, respectively). - It has the second-worst favorability rating on the core goal performance measure of improved access to key destinations with 16-17 minutes saved.
-Only Alternative B performed worse.
+- It has the least favorable rating on two core goal performance measures, labor force access and intermodal center access (increase of 4,500-5,000 persons and 3-4 minutes saved, respectively). - It has the second-worst favorability rating on the core goal performance measure of improved access to key destinations with 15-18 minutes saved.
+Only Alternative B and R performed worse.

-Based upon its unfavorable ratings on three of the four core goal performance measures, Alternative C was eliminated from consideration.
+Based upon its unfavorable ratings on three of the four core goal performance measures, Alternative C was not selected.